Wednesday, October 15, 2025

 Track V: Special Session

-Effectiveness Monitoring in Minnesota: Understanding & Discerning Change
+Effectiveness Monitoring in Minnesota: Understanding and Discerning Change

 Moderator: Benjamin Lundeen